Alone in the Dark (2005)

 Nate’s Grade: F

-Posted on June 5, 2006, in 2005 Movies and tagged action, bad movies, brendan fletcher, christian slater, horror, monsters, stephen dorff, tara reid, thriller, uwe boll, video games.
+Posted on June 5, 2006, in 2005 Movies and tagged action, brendan fletcher, christian slater, horror, monsters, stephen dorff, tara reid, thriller, uwe boll, video games.
 Bookmark the permalink.
 Leave a comment.